HaniceSun/GeneticAncestryPrediction/README.md

 ## Step 6: visualize ancestry prediction using donut plot

-visualize the prediction using donut plot, with the inner circle showing the probability of each population and the outer circle showing the probability of each super population.
+visualize the prediction using donut plot (14-DonutPlot.py), with the inner circle showing the probability of each population and the outer circle showing the probability of each super population.

 ![HIPP100_DonutPlot.svg](HIPP100_DonutPlot.svg)